rogeriopvl/TwitterPHP/README.md

+# *Warning:* This library is deprecated and no longer maintained

-# TwitterPHP
+## TwitterPHP

 ## Info

 TwitterPHP is a Object-Oriented PHP library to the Twitter API.

 Twitter will stop supporting HTTP Basic Authentication, when this happens (somewhere around June 2010) TwitterPHP will no longer work.
-I'm working on a version to support OAuth.
-Make sure to checkout the `oauth` branch.

 ## How to use